dustin-miao/diffeq/content/Exercises/🗒️resistor capacitor circuit.md

 title: 🗒️Resistor Capacitor Circuit
 ---

 Suppose you have a battery of voltage $V_0$ that is wired in series to a resistor with resistance $R$ and a capacitor with capacitance $C$.
-Find the differential equation that models this system and the [[📘equilibrium points]] of the equation.
+Find the differential equation that models this system and the [[📘equilibrium points|equilibrium points]] of the equation.

 > [!summary]- Solution
 >